-The Satori masking profile enables you to create reusable masking configuration profiles, add them to a security policy and apply them to multiple datasets.
+A Satori masking profile enables you to create reusable masking configuration profiles, add them to a security policy and then apply them to one or more Satori Datasets.

 Masking profiles allow organizations to mask query responses for their users to avoid exposing sensitive information.

 To configure a new masking profile, perform the following steps:

 - Go to the Masking Profile view in Satori.

 - Select a masking profile template from the template gallery and click the CREATE NEW MASKING PROFILE button.

 - Update the name and description of the masking profile.